inbravo/java-to-scala/why-scala.md

   * By running these code example, users can get a **Sense of Achivement**, in-fact a motivation to read next Topics
   * Idea is to, **Quickly Run and Understand Code for Scala Concept and Feel Pulled towards Reading Next Scala Concept**
 * **Effective Learning**
-  * One the main characterstics of every learning process is, our ability to retain the concepts, in long run
+  * One of the main characterstics of every learning process is, our ability to retain the concepts, in long run
   * This manual helps in learning against [Forgetting Curve](https://en.wikipedia.org/wiki/Forgetting_curve) and It suggests a sample plan based on [Spaced Repetition](https://en.wikipedia.org/wiki/Spaced_repetition)
   * Every **Milestone** of this manual ends with a topic named **CheatSheet**
-  * **CheatSheet** is simple mechanism of refreshing the concepts, freely from anywhere and anytime
+  * **CheatSheet** is simple mechanism of refreshing the concepts anytime
   * **CheatSheet** is also a Meaningfull Instrument for Impatients.
 If you got no time to read complete manual, just devour CheatSheet from every Milestone
   * **CheatSheet** acts as [Flash Card](https://en.wikipedia.org/wiki/Flashcard), which helps, in going against [Forgetting Curve](https://en.wikipedia.org/wiki/Forgetting_curve)
   * **CheatSheet** along with readers study plan, created with [Spaced Repetition](https://en.wikipedia.org/wiki/Spaced_repetition) concept in mind, helps in finishing all Scala concepts from this manual